aerobless/knowledge/💻 Software Development/☁ AWS/EC2/EC2.md

 ## Security Groups

 SGs serve as a firewall for EC2 instances.
 They control inbound and outbound traffic at the instance level.
-EC2 instances can belong to multiple security groups.&#x20;
+EC2 instances can belong to multiple security groups.

 VPCs have a default security group, but other than that you always have to explicitly associate an EC2 instance with a security group.